 In 2020 the College of Engineering will be celebrating it's 80th Anniversary as an official College of Engineering at the University of Louisiana at Lafayette.

 In 1940, the College of Engineering was officially designated, and, in 1956, these four branches were accredited by the Accreditation Board for Engineering and Technology.
+In 1944, the College became a member of the Society for the Promotion of Engineering Education (SPEE) which became the Association of Engineering Education (ASEE) in 1946 and has continued its membership to date.
 A curriculum of petroleum engineering was drawn up in 1953 and was accredited by the Accreditation Board for Engineering and Technology in 1963.
 The Department of Geology became a part of the College of Engineering in 1954.
 In 1957, the college moved to H. Flood Madison Hall.
 In 1958, master's degree programs were implemented in the College of Engineering.
 The first master's degree awarded was in chemical engineering in May 1960.

 This page from the 1940 Edition of L'Acadien, the University Yearbook.

 In 1987, the department of industrial technology moved into the College of Engineering.
 Rougeou Hall was constructed in 1988-89.
 This building was occupied by the departments of mechanical engineering and industrial technology in 1989.
 In the Fall of 1993, the geology department moved to the College of Sciences.
 All departments of engineering are currently fully accredited by the Accreditation Board for Engineering and Technology (ABET).
 The Industrial Technology Department is fully accredited by the Association of Technology, Management and Applied Engineering (ATMAE).